-Best Golf Mallet Putters
+Best Mallet Putters

-Best Overall Mallet Putter: Odyssey O-Works No 7
+1. Odyssey O-Works No 7

 The shape of the No 7 has been around for many years now and is used by the likes of former World No 1 Luke Donald and more notably Henrik Stenson.
 It is a very simple shape that is based around a blade putter with two arms extending away from the rear of the face and is often referred to as the fork.
 This design makes the putter very easy to align and increases the MOI thanks to this mass being extended away from the face.